trothr/nord/doc/srctrust.md

 assigning the risk of trust (and other risks) to the distributor.

 NORD is FOSS based, so it instead has a trust relationship with each package author/maintainer.
-When you use either CSCRATCH or /usr/opt Chicory, you go direct in trusting each package publisher.
+When you use either CSCRATCH or Chicory (`/usr/opt`), you go direct in trusting each package publisher.
 The effort gives you more control.

 ## Your Mission, ...

-Both CSCRATCH and `/usr/opt` Chicory support vetting of source archives.
+Both CSCRATCH and Chicory (`/usr/opt`) support vetting of source archives.
 For those sources which are signed by their publisher, the build logic will check the signature.